 Within Utrecht University’s strategic theme Pathways to Sustainability an interdisciplinary team of researchers has developed the impact-oriented research hub ‘Deep Decarbonisation: Towards Industry with Negative Emissions’.
-In this hub, a group of researchers from a wide range of academic disciplines will be working together with an equally broad group from industry, government and civil society.
-The aim is to generate new concepts to support the radical transformation of industry needed for our society to meet the ambitions of the Paris Agreement.
+In this hub, a group of researchers from a wide range of academic disciplines works together with an equally broad group from industry, government and civil society.
+The aim is to generate new concepts to support the radical transformation of industry needed for our society to meet the ambitions of the Paris Climate Agreement.

 Supporting the energy transition

 In the hub, we aim to collaboratively develop a shared understanding of industrial transformation that actively supports the energy transition in industry.
-The hub develops and explores pathways to sustainability and will engage with industries in the Netherlands.
+The hub develops and explores pathways to sustainability and engages with industries in the Netherlands.

-The research challenge that this hub takes on is the question how we can achieve the transformation of industry in the decades to come.
-The key research question is: How can industry transform, and how can companies, government and other stakeholders act on their shared responsibility so that the Netherlands meets the Paris climate agreement?
+The research questions that the hub takes on relate to the technical and non-technical challenges of industry decarbonisation.
+They focus on the question how the transformation that is needed to reach the above-mentioned ambitions of the industry sector can be achieved.
+The key research question is: How can industry transform, and how can companies, government and other stakeholders act on their shared responsibility so that the Netherlands meets the Paris Climate Agreement?

 To answer this overarching question, the hub pursues three research lines that each have their own specific research questions: